 - Ipragliflozin - The recommended dose is 50 mg once daily, in the morning.
 If the effects are insufficient, the dosage may increase to up to 100 mg once a day, while carefully monitoring disease progress.

-What you can expect from SGLT2 inhibitors?
+What can you expect from SGLT2 inhibitors?

 Possible side effects of SGLT2 inhibitors